fay19/Design-Data-Intensive-Applicaition/Chapter1.md

    -- celebrity tweets problem
 - the distribution of followers per user (maybe weighted by how often those users tweet) is a key load parameter

 #### Describe Performance
 - When you increase a load parameter and keep the system resources (CPU, memory, network bandwidth, etc.) unchanged, how is the performance of your system affected?
 - When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?
+- Batch processing - throughput
-- Batch processing - throughput, response time - time between sending a request and receive a response
+- Realtime service - response time
 - latency is different with reponse time, latency is the duration that a request is waiting to be handled
 - median(a.k.a percentails) is better than average when measuring service response time
 - outliers(95th, 99th, 99.9th) percentiles are also important